• Skip to primary navigation

 Instructions

-• Once the beef is cooked, add in your tomato paste and beef stock and mix together.
+• Once the beef is cooked, add in the tomato paste, mix, and beef stock and mix together.

-• Once the mixture starts to bubble, pour in your orzo.
+• Once the mixture starts to bubble, add in the orzo to the pan.

 Notes